officiallysingh/spring-boot-problem-handler/README.md

 </dependency>
 ```

-Having `spring-boot-problem-handler.jar` in classpath does all hard part, A lot of advices are out of box available
+Having `spring-boot-problem-handler` jar in classpath does all hard part, A lot of advices are out of box available
 which are autoconfigures as `ControllerAdvice`s
 depending on the jars in classpath of consumer application.
 **Even for exceptions for which no advices are defined**, respective error response can be specified by